-Service is a per-vault configuration that defines which hosts agents can reach through the proxy and how Agent Vault authenticates to each one.
-When an agent makes a proxied request, Agent Vault matches the target host against the vault’s services, attaches the configured credentials, and forwards the request.
-If no service matches, Agent Vault returns 403.
+Service is a per-vault configuration that defines which upstream traffic agents can reach through the proxy and how Agent Vault authenticates to each one.
+When an agent makes a proxied request, Agent Vault matches the request against the vault’s services by host pattern (which may include an inline path glob like slack.com/api/*), attaches the configured credentials, and forwards the request.
+If no service matches, the request is forwarded as plain proxy traffic by default; vault admins can flip a vault into strict deny mode (unmatched_host_policy=deny in vault settings) to reject unmatched requests with 403 instead.

 Each service contains: